ethereum/go-ethereum/docs/_getting-started/index.md

 This is important information.
 The `geth-tutorial/keystore` directory will soon contain a secret key that can be used to access any funds held in the new account.
 If it is compromised, the funds can be stolen.
 If it is lost, there is no way to retrieve the funds.
 This tuitorial will only use dummy funds with no real world value, but when these steps are repeated on Ethereum mainnet is critical that the keystore is kept secure and backed up.

-Typing `ok` into the terminal and pressign `enter` causes Clef to prompt for a password.
+Typing `ok` into the terminal and pressing `enter` causes Clef to prompt for a password.
 Clef requires a password that is at least 10 characters long, and best practise would be to use a combination of numbers, characters and special characters.
 Entering a suitable password and pressing `enter` returns the following result to the terminal:

 ```terminal